Icelandic football league system: Men's leagues

-Only two teams are promoted from the fifth-tier 4. deild karla.
+Before 2023, only two teams were promoted from the fifth-tier 4. deild karla.
 The top two teams from each group play in a knock-out competition (played home and away) with the final being one match determining the 4. deild champions.
 Both finalists are promoted to 3. deild karla.
 The two teams relegated from 3. deild take a place in 4. deild, in one of four groups.
 The groups can change from year to year based on the number of teams.
 Football Association of Iceland attempts to distribute the teams evenly between groups.

 Cup competitions

 Clubs at all five levels are eligible for cup competitions.